 The College offers some loans to international students.
 The maximum loan is currently $4,000 per year.

 - Submit the CSS Profile and Certification of Finances.
 Grinnell's school code for the CSS Profile is 6252.
 Grinnell does not require IDOC information.
 You must also obtain employment authorization.

 - Have a U.S. citizen or U.S. permanent resident as an approved cosigner.
 A cosigner is someone who is willing to sign the loan agreement with you and is promising that, in the event you are unable or unwilling to pay the balance due on the loan, he or she will be responsible for repaying the loan.

 How do I request a waiver for the CSS PROFILE fee?

-We offer a very limited number of waivers and we cannot approve every request.
-If the items below have not been completed prior to submission of this request form, the fee waiver request will be automatically denied.
+We offer a very limited number of waivers and cannot approve every request.
+If the items below are not completed prior to submission of this request form, the fee waiver request will be denied.
 Only students who have already submitted the following materials will be considered: